zackjsorensen/startup/notes.md

 - Visualize the design.
 - What are my endpoints? (functions you can call on backend)
 - For Simon
 - Create account, login, logout
-      - Get user, Get scores
+- Get user, Get scores, Get scores
-      - Get scores
+Use the HTTP verbs in express - get, put, post, delete

-    -
+#